 KATHMANDU, Nepal (AP) — A tiny young woman crouches just outside the airport, crying softly into her thin shawl.
-It's cold out, but her sleeping toddler is heavy and warm in her arms.
+It's cold, but her sleeping toddler is warm in her arms.

 Travelers swarm around: Himalayan trekkers load up expedition backpacks.
 A Chinese tour group boards a bus.
 A dozen flight attendants in crisp blue suits and heels click by.

 Saro Kumari Mandal, 26, covers her head completely, a bundle of grief.

 Hundreds of young Nepali men wave goodbyes.
 On this day 1,500 fly out of the Kathmandu airport for desperately needed jobs, mostly in Malaysia, Qatar or Saudi Arabia.
 But on this day, too, six come back in wooden caskets, rolled out of baggage claim on luggage carts.

 Scrawled in black marker on one: "Human Remains, Balkisun Mandal Khatwe."
 Saro's husband.